-Assalamu Alaikum dear readers!
-The sadness of post Ramadan is pretty anti-climatic wouldn’t you say?
-We have to work super hard for the next eleven months to get another one month of extra blessings and mercy to come again, InshAllah.
-Nowadays, when Ramadan ends, I feel truly, truly sad.
+The sadness of post-Ramadan is pretty anti-climatic wouldn’t you say?
+We have to work super hard for the next eleven months to get another one month of extra blessings and mercy to come again, inshAllah.
+Nowadays, when Ramadan ends, I feel truly sad.

 I did not feel like this many years ago though.
 When I was growing up, I considered Ramadan to be fun, exciting, different, a more religious time, of course not eating – yet having better breakfast, dinners and a lot more treats!
 And I was also more excited for the festivity of the Eid, ticking the days off the calendar.
 I never knew about the essence of Ramadan, so as you can tell, I didn’t have the most productive thoughts.

-It is only as a mother with growing children, and a seeker of Islamic knowledge, that I have come to realize what a blessed time Ramadan really is.
-I can actually feel my heart and soul having more mercy, kindness and forgiveness during the month.
-I feel an increase in patience, perseverance and stamina, and I look forward to the discipline and the connection I feel to Allah swt and His Creation.
-Subhanallah, maybe it is because I am getting older or wiser, Allahu Alim – all I know is that I love it!
+It is only as a mother with older children and a seeker of Islamic knowledge, have I come to realize what a blessed time Ramadan really is.
+I can actually feel my heart and soul having more mercy, kindness, and forgiveness during the month.
+I feel an increase in patience, perseverance, and stamina, and I look forward to the discipline and the connection I feel to Allah SWT and His Creation.
+Subhanallah, maybe it’s because I’m getting wiser with age – all I know is that I love it!

-Unfortunately my past Ramadan months have still not been the most productive!
+Unfortunately, my past Ramadan months have still not been the most productive!
 Nor am I pleased with myself by the end of Ramadan when I have failed to accomplish the goals I’ve set.
-I get real tired of hearing myself say that I have 6 kids, it’s hard, circumstances happened, and I will get to it next year InshAllah.
-I just end up sounding like a broken record, beating myself up, and left feeling hopeless.
+I get really tired of hearing myself say that I have six kids, it’s hard, circumstances happen, or I will get to it next year inshAllah.
+I end up sounding like a broken record, beating myself up, and left feeling hopeless.

-Alhamdulillah my epiphany really brightened my outlook and gave me so much hope.
-I immediately bowed my head and asked Allah swt to forgive me for not accomplishing what I had intended, and then I committed to Him, that I would work on the goals I had set for myself – post Ramadan as well.
+Alhamdulillah my epiphany really brightened my outlook and gave me more hope.
+I immediately bowed my head and asked Allah SWT to forgive me for not accomplishing what I had intended, and then I committed to Him, that I would work on the goals I had set for myself – post-Ramadan as well!

 I literally started making a list on my smartphone’s notepad to remind myself to achieve these goals over the next few months.
-I started small, just added 3 or 4 goals at first, as I was aiming to work on formulating those 3 or 4 goals into a habit, before I added the next set of goals.
-If you’re wondering what kind of goals to set, here a few ideas to get you started, Inshallah!
+I started small, just added 3 -4 goals at first, as I was aiming to work on formulating those few goals into a habit, before I added the next set of goals.
+If you’re wondering what kind of goals to set, here a few ideas to get you started on your own.